dmolsen/Detector/README.md

-# Detector v0.1 #
+# Detector v0.2 #

 Detector is a simple, PHP- and JavaScript-based browser- and feature-detection library.
-Detector gives server-side developers information on what types of devices may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
-With Detector a developer can serve the appropriate markup, styles, and JavaScript to a requesting browser without being completely dependent on front-end-only script loaders.
+Detector gives server-side developers information about what types of devices may be requesting their content as well as the HTML5 & CSS3 features a requesting browser may or may not support.
+With Detector a developer can serve the appropriate markup, stylesheets, and JavaScript to a requesting browser without being completely dependent on a browser-detection library being up-to-date nor completely dependent on a front-end-only resource loader.
 The server-side portion of Detector is based upon [modernizr-server](https://github.com/jamesgpearce/modernizr-server) by James Pearce ([@jamespearce](http://twitter.com/#!/jamespearce)) and the browser-detection library from [Mobile Web OSP](https://github.com/dmolsen/MIT-Mobile-Web).
 Detector utilizes [Modernizr](http://www.modernizr.com/) for its client-side, feature-detection support.
-By utilizing Modernizr developers can use the feature detection they're already used to in their server-side code.

-## Demo ##
+## Demo of Detector ##

 A very [simple demo of Detector](http://detector.dmolsen.com/) is available for testing.

-## How It Works ##
+## How Detector Works ##

 Detector's implementation is fairly simple.
 Detector is based upon the notion that a browser's user agent string can _(sort of)_ be seen as a fingerprint.
 Essentially, if you've had one visit from a browser with a particular user agent string and recorded its features then their is a good chance that future visits from browsers with that user agent